-Here's the next tidbit of advice.
-Go find several fishing clubs; call them and see if you can meet to see facilities and learn about how the business of the club is structured.
-Compare several different clubs, look at their by-laws, and listen to the decision makers.
-It's also a good idea to have an audience with the club manager or caretaker.
+Here's the following tidbit of advice.
+Find several fishing clubs; call them and see if you can meet to see facilities and learn about how the club's business is structured.
+Compare several clubs, look at their by-laws, and listen to the decision-makers.
+Having an audience with the club manager or caretaker is also a good idea.
 Ask about the pros and cons.

-Back in 2005, I was working with Dr. Jim Morgan and his right hand man, Dave Buhler.
+Back in 2005, I was working with Dr. Jim Morgan and his right-hand man, Dave Buhler.
 They were struggling with what to do with their prime lake, Richmond Mill Lake.
-That 125-acre, 170+ year-old mill pond not far from Southern Pines, North Carolina, was in the midst of a major dam renovation, and Morgan and Buhler were trying to figure out the best business model to fit their style and bank account.
+That 125-acre, 170+-year-old mill pond not far from Southern Pines, North Carolina, was amidst a significant dam renovation, and Morgan and Buhler were trying to figure out the best business model to fit their style and bank account.

-That story points to the need to set up a chain of command inside your by-laws.
+That story points to the need to establish a chain of command inside your by-laws.
 Define member qualifications and expectations.
 Be sure to have a way to say adios to a problem member, and keep yourself far away from harmful conflict.

 We still haven't talked about fishing.

-Actually, that's the most fun part—after you decide who manages the lake, who takes care of it, and who's accountable for making sure the experiences are as promised.
+That's the fun part—after you decide who manages the lake, who takes care of it, and who's accountable for ensuring the experiences are as promised.

 Can a fishing club be effective?
 Absolutely.
-If not, there wouldn't be so many of them, or so many with a decade or longer waiting list.
-Those clubs are not without strife, especially when there's discord between membership and the governing body.
+If not, there wouldn't be so many of them or so many with a decade or longer waiting list.
+But, unfortunately, those clubs are not without strife, especially when there's discord between membership and the governing body.

 We still haven't talked about fishing, have we?

 Are you sure you want to look at starting a fishing club?
 If you've muddled your way through this article and it still seems like a good idea, then take the next step.
-Go visit some clubs, bring a list of questions, and get some answers.
+Visit some clubs, bring a list of questions, and get some answers.
 Then, you'll have the first step of due diligence done.
 After that, think about your ideas, blend the by-laws and design the best business model you can.
-Look at the numbers and see if they make sense.
-Compare the membership fees you desire, see if the money makes sense and look at the next step.
+Next, look at the numbers and see if they make sense.
+Finally, compare the membership fees you desire, see if the money makes sense, and look at the next step.